friedt/kenteken-check-NL-RDW/README.md

 # dead simple valid kenteken-check-NL / licenseplate nl / licenseplate dutch
 NL Kenteken-check formats 2020 RDW written in JavaScript, TypeScript or HTML5.
-Since it is a es6 module, it can be easily integrated in a js framework, like Vue, React or Angular.
+Since it is a es6 module, it can also be easily integrated in a js framework, like Vue, React or Angular.

 ### update 2021:
 series 13 + 14 added, serie 12 is not yet released by RDW.